Staind

 Staind (/steɪnd/ STAYND) is an American rock band from Springfield, Massachusetts, formed in 1995.
 The original lineup consisted of lead vocalist and rhythm guitarist Aaron Lewis, lead guitarist Mike Mushok, bassist and backing vocalist Johnny April, and drummer Jon Wysocki.
 The lineup has been stable outside of the 2011 departure of Wysocki, who was replaced by Sal Giancarelli.
-Staind has recorded and released eight studio albums: Tormented (1996), Dysfunction (1999), Break the Cycle (2001), 14 Shades of Grey (2003), Chapter V (2005), The Illusion of Progress (2008), Staind (2011), and Confessions of the Fallen (2023).
+Staind has recorded and released eight studio albums: Tormented (1996), Dysfunction (1999), Break the Cycle (2001), 14 Shades of Grey (2003), Chapter V (2005), The Illusion of Progress (2008), Staind (2011) and Confessions of the Fallen (2023).

 The band was most successful in the early 2000s, with Break the Cycle going five times platinum in the United States and producing a top-five Billboard Hot 100 hit with its lead single "It's Been Awhile".
 Break the Cycle, along with the band's following two full-length albums, also topped the Billboard 200, and the two after peaked within the top five.
-Several of their other singles also became rock and crossover hits, including "Fade", "For You", "Price to Play", "So Far Away", and "Right Here".
+Several of their other singles also became rock and crossover hits, including "Fade", "For You", "Price to Play", "So Far Away", "Right Here", and "Believe".
 The band's activity became more sporadic into the 2010s, with Lewis pursuing a solo country music career and Mushok subsequently joining the band Saint Asonia.

+Anne Erickson of WMMR called Staind "one of the defining bands of the post-grunge movement."

 History

 Early years and Tormented (1995–1998)

 In 1993, vocalist Aaron Lewis and guitarist Mike Mushok met at a Christmas party in Springfield, Massachusetts.
 Mushok introduced drummer Jon Wysocki while Lewis brought in bassist Johnny April to form the band in 1995.
 Their first public performance was in February 1995, playing a heavy, dark, and introspective style of metal.
 Extensive touring in the Northeast helped Staind acquire a regional following over the next few years.

 The band started covering Korn, Rage Against the Machine, Pearl Jam, Tool, and Alice in Chains, among others, and played at local clubs (most commonly playing at Infinity, a live music venue located in Springfield) for a year and a half.
 Staind self-released their debut album, Tormented, in November 1996, citing Tool, Faith No More, and Pantera as their influences.
 In October 1997, Staind acquired a concert slot through Aaron's cousin Justin Cantor with Limp Bizkit.
 Just prior to the performance, Limp Bizkit frontman Fred Durst was appalled by Staind's grotesque album cover and unsuccessfully attempted to remove them from the bill.
 Durst thought that Staind were Theistic Satanists.
 After being persuaded to let them perform, however, Durst was so impressed that he signed them to Flip Records by February 1998.

+The band participated in eight dates of the Vans Warped Tour in the summer of 1998, along with Bad Religion, Rancid, NOFX and Deftones.